rhielab/3Dgenome/figure_script_V2/figure5/README.md

 ### 5E.
 Numbers of loops and loop categories identified from promoter capture Micro-C data.

 The analysis is bacially the stats from the regulatory elements distribution analysis among promoter capture Micro-C libraries.
-Please refer to [figure_script_v2/figure4](https://github.com/rhielab/3Dgenome/tree/main/figure_script_V2/figure4) for such analysis.
+We used the same script ```Loop_Rep_overlapAnalysis.R``` as described in [figure_script_v2/figure4](https://github.com/rhielab/3Dgenome/tree/main/figure_script_V2/figure4).